dansholds/grapple-comps-min/content/posts/15419-nebraska-jiu-jitsu-championship-spring-open-2024.md

 CHANGING
-DIVISIONS:
+DIVISIONS-

-All competitors, coaches, and parents will have until March 26th, 11:59 PM, prior to registration closing, to make any edits to their registrations.
+All competitors, coaches, and parents will have until March 26th, 11-59 PM, prior to registration closing, to make any edits to their registrations.
 You can make these changes by logging into your account and modifying your registration details.
 At this deadline, registrations become finalized, and there will be no further changes allowed.
 Competitors who find